 This artisan chocolatier offers the best artisan ice cream I have ever tasted and they offer a sorbet or ice cream taster.
 All their ‘bean to bar’ products are GMO and Gluten free.

-Child-Friendly Wine Farms
+Child-Friendly Wine Farms in the Franschhoek Valley

 We had such a fun-filled family day at this wine estate!
 We had planned to go for a picnic and most of the wine farms offering picnic facilities were fully booked.
 As a last resort I phoned Backsberg who not only could accommodate us, they offered the best-priced picnic baskets.
 Once there, we could choose where we wanted to sit (anywhere in their beautiful gardens) and they brought the food and wine included in the picnic price to us.
 The staff was very friendly and the food was amazing.
 Best of all was that the kids (and eventually us too) could run around and make a noise without bothering anyone else.